mrigankvashist/100-Days-of-Java/README.md

 - ### Merge two sorted Linked Lists
 Given two singly linked lists that are sorted in increasing order of node values, merge two sorted linked lists and return them as a sorted list.
 The list should be made by splicing together the nodes of the first two lists.

+# Day 67
+- ### Remove N-th node from the end of a Linked List Given a linked list, and a number N. Find the Nth node from the end of this linkedlist, and delete it.
+Return the head of the new modified linked list.